squashql/squashql/QUERY.md

 import { criterion } from "aitm-js-query"
 const criteria = criterion("col2", eq("c"));
 ```
-List of available condition operators `_in, eq, neq, and, or, lt, le, gt, ge, like, isNull, isNotNull`

-Several criteria can be chained with AND or OR by using the methods any and all
+Several criteria can be chained with AND or OR by using the methods `any` and `all`

 ```typescript
 import {